UNamurCSFaculty/2324_INFOM126_GROUPE_09/docs/docfx/index.md

 _layout: landing
 ---

-# This is the **HOMEPAGE**.

-Refer to [Markdown](http://daringfireball.net/projects/markdown/) for how to write markdown files.

-## Quick Start Notes:

-1. Add images to the *images* folder if the file is referencing an image.
+# C# documentation

+This is the documentation for the C# code of the app.
+You'll find the API documentation in the [API](https://unamurcsfaculty.github.io/2324_INFOM126_GROUPE_09/cs-docs/api/PipelineTFM.html) section.